Q. Where can I find SI databases, logins and passwords?

 Q. Help!
 I can't find my SFPL Library Card number and PIN.

-A. Search your school email for an email dated 8/28/20 from email@example.com.
+A. Search your school email for an email dated August 3rd, 2022 from email@example.com.
+The subject line reads "Welcome to San Francisco Public Library."
 This email contains your SFPL card number and PIN.

 Q. Can the library get me access to an article behind a paywall?